Find Stronger Solutions by Crowdsourcing

 What is crowdsourcing?

-The word unites “crowd” and “outsourcing.”
+The word is a contraction of “crowd” and “outsourcing.”
 Users (the crowd) are formed into online communities, and the communities submit solutions.
 The crowd also sorts through the solutions, finding the best ones.

-Best solutions are then owned by the entity that broadcast the call in the first place–the crowdsourcer–and winning individuals in the crowd may be rewarded or acknowledged.
-In some cases, this labor is well compensated, either monetarily, with prizes, or with recognition.
-In other cases, the rewards may be in the form of intellectual satisfaction or thanks for a job well done.
+The best ideas are then owned by the entity that broadcasted the initial call–the crowdsourcer–and winning individuals in the crowd may be rewarded or acknowledged.
+In some cases, this labor is well-compensated, either monetarily, with prizes, or with recognition.
+In other cases, the rewards may be in the form of intellectual satisfaction or congratulations for a job well done.

 How does crowdsourcing work?